 Other common suspensions occur for failure to pay child support or failure to maintain proper auto insurance.
 Also, your license may be suspended as a result of a DUI, or as a result of a conviction for a drug offense such as possession, sale, or trafficking of marijuana, cocaine, oxycodone, methamphetamine, or heroin (just to name a few).

 Also, your driver's license may be suspended for points on your driving record.

 Points are accumulated due to moving violations, such as speeding, running a red light, or failure to maintain a single lane.
 You do not generally accumulate points for non-moving violations.

 If you have three DWLS convictions in a three-year period, you will be a Habitual Traffic Offender.
 Your license will be suspended for a period of five years, and if you are caught driving on a Habitual Traffic Offender (HTO) revocation, you can be charged with a third-degree felony punishable by up to five years in prison.

-As a criminal attorney who represents clients in Miami and Broward, I have seen my share of DWLS and HTO cases.
+As a criminal attorney who represents clients in Miami and Broward, and all of South Florida, I have seen my share of DWLS and HTO cases.
 Furthermore, as a former Miami-Dade prosecutor, I began my career in County Court, prosecuting these crimes.
 I am well-versed in the laws regarding suspended licenses and can advise you on how to best proceed.
 While an attorney can never guarantee a result, I have been extremely successful in defending clients charged with suspended license offenses, including felony charges of Habitual Traffic Offender.
 Please ask me for specific case results and I will be happy to provide them.

 If you, a family member, or a friend have been charged with DWLS, HTO, or any other offense related to a driver's license, contact my office.